-12.7.1.
+11.7.1.
 If the two teams in any of the advanced rounds, including the final round, argued against one another in the preliminary rounds, they will argue for the opposite party in the advanced round.
-If they did not argue against one another in the preLiminary rounds, in the first advanced round the determination as to which team wiLL be CLaimant and which wiLL be Respondent wiLL be by a coin toss.
-In the FolLowing rounds, when one of the two teams in the preceding round was CLaimant and the other was Respondent, they wiLL argue for the opposite party for which they argued in that preceding round.
-If both teams argued for the CLaimant or both argued for the Respondent in the preceding round, the decision as to which team wiLL be CLaimant and which wiLL be Respondent wiLL be determined by a coin toss.
+If they did not argue against one another in the preliminary rounds, in the first advanced round the determination as to which team will be Claimant and which will be Respondent will be by a coin toss.
+In the following rounds, when one of the two teams in the preceding round was Claimant and the other was Respondent, they will argue for the opposite party for which they argued in that preceding round.
+If both teams argued for the Claimant or both argued for the Respondent in the preceding round, the decision as to which team will be Claimant and which will be Respondent will be determined by a coin toss.

-12.7.2.
-In cases of a coin toss, the team that was ranked higher in the preLiminary rounds shaLL caLL the toss.
+11.7.2.
+In cases of a coin toss, the team that was ranked higher in the preliminary rounds shall call the toss.

-13. JUDGING OF ORAL ROUNDS
+12. JUDGING OF ORAL ROUNDS

-13.1.
-Each preliminary round shall be judges by two (2) judges and each advanced round shall be judges by three (3) judges.

-13.2.
-Each oral pleadings will be marked on a maximum of one hundred (100) points by each of the judges.

-13.3.
-The oral pleading shall be judges on the following criteria:
+- 12.1.
+Each preliminary round shall be judged by two (2) judges and each advanced round shall be judged by three (3) judges. - 12.2.
+Each oral pleadings will be marked on a maximum of one hundred (100) points by each of the judges. - 12.3.
+The oral pleading shall be judged on the following criteria:

-Recognition of issues: compLete and correct recognition and weighing of issues 10
+Recognition of issues: complete and correct recognition 10

+and weighing of issues

-Identification of LegaL principLes 15
+Identification of legal principles 15

 Use of authorities 15

-Appreciation and appLication of facts 15
+Appreciation and application of 15

+facts

-CLarity.
-Logic and structure of presentation 10
+Clarity, logic and structure of presentation 10

 Response to questions 15

-AbiLity to communicate with judges 10
+Ability to communicate with judges 10

-OveraLL presentation, poise and demeanour 10
+Overall presentation, poise and demeanor 10

-14. COMPETITION FORMAT AND PROCEDURE
+13. COMPETITION FORMAT AND PROCEDURE

-14.1.1.
+- 13.1.1.
 The Competition shall consist of preliminary rounds and advanced rounds.
 Each team shall argue in four (4) Preliminary Rounds: twice as Claimant and twice as Respondent.
-The Advanced Rounds shall, unless otherwise specified, consist of three knock-out rounds the Quarter Finals.
-Semi-Finals and the Final.
+The Advanced Rounds shall, unless otherwise specified, consist of three knock-out rounds, namely: the Quarter Finals, Semi-Finals and the Final. - 13.1.2.

-14.1.2.
 The scoring and tabulation for the competition shall be based on a Round Points (RP) system.
 Each preliminary round will be decided on a scale of 9 round points, with 6 round points allocated to the oral round scores, and 3 round points allocated to the memorial scores.